-A medical power of attorney (MPOA) is a legal document that enables you to select a healthcare representative for yourself and authorize them to make health-related decisions for you, in the event of you losing your decision-making capacity.
+A Medical Power of Attorney (MPOA) is a legal document that enables West Virginia residents to select a healthcare representative for themselves and authorize them to make health-related decisions for them in the event of you losing their decision-making capacity.

-Laws: Chapter 16 of Article 30 West Virginia Health Care Decisions Act governs the execution of medical powers of attorney in West Virginia.
+Laws: Chapter 16 of Article 30 West Virginia Health Care Decisions Act governs the execution of Medical Power of Attorney in West Virginia.

-Living Will: A living will records your preferences for medical treatment in the event of you being too ill or physically incapacitated to make decisions on your own.
+- Living Will: records your preferences for medical treatment in the event of you being too ill or physically incapacitated to make decisions on your own.
 Like the MPOA, the living will is a type of advance directive.

-West Virginia (Financial) Power of Attorney: This legal document allows you to select an agent you trust to manage your financial, legal, and property-related affairs.
+- (Financial) Power of Attorney: this allows you to select an agent you trust to manage your financial, legal, and property-related affairs.

 How to Fill in a Medical Power of Attorney in West Virginia

-Follow the steps below to ensure that you receive end-of-life care that is compliant with West Virginia Health Care Decisions Act.
+Follow the steps below to ensure that you receive end-of-life care compliant with West Virginia Health Care Decisions Act.
 WV Code §16-30-4.

 Step 1: Choose an agent

-Your agent is your chosen healthcare representative who is authorized to make medical decisions for you if you are physically unable to do so.
+Your agent is your chosen healthcare representative authorized to make medical decisions for you if you are physically unable to do so.

 Who should you choose as an agent?

-Your chosen agent must be a competent adult (over the age of 18).
-They should be someone who knows enough about your personal values and beliefs to make medical decisions that you would make for yourself if you were not incapacitated.
+Your chosen agent must be a competent adult (over 18).
+They should be someone who knows enough about your values and beliefs to make medical decisions that you would make for yourself if you were not incapacitated.